AI Agent Fundamentals: Why Most Agent Demos Fail (2026)

 messages = [

 {"role": "system", "content": "You are a helpful assistant with access to tools.
-Use them when needed."},
+Use them when needed to answer accurately."},

 {"role": "user", "content": user_message},